Xeronaus/Cedaruke/README.md

 # Support
 If you want to support the mod, there's many ways to do it.
 You can do any of the following:

-- Star the mod
-- Share the mod
-- Review the mod
+Thanks guys!

 # Development Status
 The mod is still in development.
 Expect some features to be incomplete, unbalanced, and buggy.
-Performance issues may rise so please keep that in mind.
+Performance issues may arise, so please keep that in mind.

 I will be focusing on one campaign at a time.
-This will make development much more easier and concise.
-I will not break this rule unless it's necessary (e.g. refer to previous paragraph).
+This will make development much easier and more concise.
+I will not break this rule unless it's necessary (e.g., refer to the previous paragraph).

 I will also continue to update the status and provide information on mod parts that are currently in development or finished.

-In the meantime, you can just wait and do something else or maybe contribute if you like.
-I won't rush because quality is important, you wouldn't want a house without walls right?
+In the meantime, you can just wait and do something else, or maybe contribute if you like.
+I won't rush because quality is important.
+You wouldn't want a house without walls, right?